petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

         {
             if (message is GatherMetrics)
             {
-                //publish latest counter value to all subscribers var metric = new Metric(_seriesName, _counter.NextValue());
+                // publish latest counter value to all subscribers var metric = new Metric(_seriesName, _counter.NextValue());
                 foreach(var sub in _subscriptions)
                     sub.Tell(metric);